a-r-m-i-n/dce/README.md

     ```
     ddev start
     ```
-2. Next execute one of the following commands
+2. Next execute the following commands
     ```
-    ddev install-v11
     ddev install-v12
-    ddev install-all
     ```
-3. On https://dce.ddev.site/ you get a brief overview of the environments
+3. On https://dce.ddev.site/ you get a brief overview of the environment

 ### Scripts